 Montavilla News is a hyperlocal news site providing mostly positive observations on the changing landscape of the Montavilla neighborhood.
 Articles report on new or repurposed spaces and how that shapes the area.

 Montavilla News is a non-commercial project.
-If anyone finds something published objectionable or inaccurate, please contact us at email@example.com first before seeking any other resolutions.
+If anyone finds something published objectionable or inaccurate, don’t hesitate to get in touch with us at firstname.lastname@example.org first before seeking any other resolutions.

 Montavilla News existed as a printed news publication in years past.
-However, the current version of this organization has no direct ties to the previos versions.
-The two older version fo Montavilla News existed around 1912.
-Later versions of the publication started printing in the early 1950’s.
-It is with great respect for the publications of the past that we use the name Montavilla News.
+The original version of Montavilla News began around 1912 but went out of print some years later.
+By the 1950s, Montavilla News returned with a mailed circulation of 11,000.
+That version of our publication ceased printing as well.
+The current version of this organization has no direct ties to the previous owners.
+However, it is with great respect for past incarnations that we use the name Montavilla News.

-If you enjoy what you read here but wonder about what is happening outside of Montavilla, Next Portland is a great resource for development project across Portland.
+If you enjoy reading about development but wonder about projects outside of Montavilla, Next Portland is a great resource for following Portland construction news.

 To see what bike and public transportation improvements are in the works, you can scan through BikePortland.